 In writing Who Is ‘That Prophet’?, Gerald Flurry meditated on and wrestled with the office of prophet.
 “I need to better understand what God requires of this office,” he writes.
 There is a principle here.
 An exalted office is not about exalting a man, it is about understanding a responsibility.
 It is not a destination for the officeholder, but a channel between the people under him and the Supreme Commander.
 It is God requiring something of a man—for the benefit of the Church and the world.

 How well do you understand what God requires of your office?
-The office God put you in is bigger than you are.
+That office is bigger than you are.
 It is not a prize; it is a tool.
-You have to see what God seeks to accomplish.
-Submit to God’s commission so He can do wonderful things in the lives of your children.
+You must see what God seeks to accomplish.
+Submit to God’s commission so He can do wonderful things in your children’s lives

 “Grappling with heavy responsibility is never easy,” Mr. Flurry continues.
 “Coming to realize the weight of his office caused Jonah to run.
 It has caused me to think about that a couple of times.
-Perhaps it has you too, because of what God has called you to do” (emphasis added throughout).
+Perhaps it has you too, because of what God has called you to do.”
 When God gives you responsibility, do not run from it.
-Don’t reject it or neglect it.

 In Romans 11:13, Paul declared, “I magnify mine office” as an apostle.
 Why?
 In order to save people (verse 14).
 The office is there to build the spiritual Family.